 It started as a dream…

-Many Mayans escaped the country and were returning to find their villages and schools in disrepair.
-Zacualpa and surrounding villages in the highlands were hit hard by the war and the Hatmakers decided to locate a school project there.
-Thus, Amigos de Guatemala and the love for the Maya people began.
+Upon learning that Jabailito village needed $3,000 U.S. to build a kitchen in their elementary school, Bob’s Groveland, CA Rotary Club financed the project.
+During the war, many Maya escaped the country and were returning to find their villages and schools in disrepair.
+Zacualpa and surrounding villages in the highlands were heavily impacted by the war, and the Hatmakers decided to locate a school project there.
+Thus, the birth of Amigos de Guatemala.

-The co-director in Zacualpa had a wonderful relationship with the indigenous people and their trust enabled the scholarship program to become a reality.
-Over the years we continued to help improve school classrooms, bathrooms, kitchens, wells, and play area.
-Girls began staying in their village schools to 6th grade.
-Parents began asking for scholarships to continue their children’s education in Junior and Senior High.
+The Amigos de Guatemala co-director, Fredy Argueta, had a wonderful relationship with the indigenous people, and their trust in him enabled the scholarship program to become a reality.
+Over the years, Amigos de Guatemala program continued to help improve school classrooms, bathrooms, kitchens, wells, and play areas.
+Girls began staying in their village schools up to 6th grade, and parents began asking for scholarships to continue their children’s education in junior and senior high.
 Students are encouraged to cherish and preserve their Mayan culture, language, and history.
-Parents soon realized education enriched rather than diminished family life.
-Education became valued rather than feared.
+Parents soon realized that education enriched rather than diminished family life, and education became valued rather than feared.

 Numbers Speak For Themselves